 Even though windows are the litmus test for humidity issues, window condensation can have other causes.
 If your windows are old, the seals can begin to break down.
 This allows outdoor air inside.

 Let’s say it’s a warm summer day.
 You have your air conditioner running indoors as you usually do this time of year.
-As warm air leaks in through the gaps in the seals of your windows, it meets the cool surface of the windows and condensation occurs.
+As warm air leaks in through the gaps in the seals of your windows, it meets the cool surface of the windows, and condensation occurs.

 Since condensation is a natural part of the water cycle, you’ll never be able to avoid it completely.
 It’s normal when your bathroom windows and mirrors fog up after a shower.
-Even a window getting foggy occasionally might not be cause for concern.
+Even a window getting foggy occasionally might not be a cause for concern.

 Water Damage & Stains